aacanakin/jada/README.md

 ta-da
 =====
 - auto command name detection
+- optional parameters should have option not to specify value
 - cron support (maybe)
 - command:new should be added to jada
 - base command interface should be changed